 The signs here are very clear for Chapelle de St. Laurent but in 500m the small footpath amongst the shrubs to the right is not so obvious and only a yellow X on a tree advising ‘incorrect route’ is the clue.

 Suddenly, the wide open track becomes a narrow gently rising footpath over rocks and undulating through the Foret d’Argelès, now densely populated with mature lieges, other oaks and sweet chestnuts.

 Frequently, a break in the undergrowth provides superb views out over Argelès and the plain of Roussillon and coast can be appreciated.
 It does pay to stop along this track and follow the advice given by the frequent ground level tablets advising “Ecouter pour voir” and note the plethora of bird songs.

 The Chapelle de St Laurent is beautifully restored by the ‘Association Touristique pour la Sauvegarde des Hermitages d’Argelès-sur-Mer’ [whose Président can be contacted by email Robert.email@example.com].

 This is a peacefully discrete site for an ancient chapel nestling amongst mature trees and full credit has to go to the team who have brought it back to life.
-Sadly, it is locked.
+Sadly, it is usually locked.

 It is possible to return the same route from here or descend by the indicated yellow signed alternative.

-The rest of our walk continues upwards through the woods, initially on a track very easy to follow and signed towards Mas d’en Pardés but then at about 300m, another easily missed track goes off at right angles on the right and veering away from the main route to ‘Tour de Massane 5km’.
+The rest of our walk continues upwards through the woods, initially on a track very easy to follow and signed towards Mas d’en Pardés but then at about 300m, another easily missed track goes off at right angles on the right and veers away from the main route to ‘Tour de Massane 5km’.